mzhou02/mzhou02.github.io/_posts/2025-10-22-gradient-of-thought.md

 At a high level, an LLM learns a map from *context*, what has already been seen, to *expectation*, a distribution for what should come next,.
 Fine-tuning, or post-training, refines this map for specific tasks: multi-step reasoning, following instructions, calibration, and so on.

 <p>A by-now standard empirical observation is that prompting models to produce Chain-of-Thought (CoT), step-by-step intermediate explanations, often yields striking improvements on reasoning tasks<sup><a href="#ref1">[1]</a></sup>.
-Appending "Let’s think step by step" induces the model to unfold a short sequence of intermediate tokens that articulate a path:<p>
+Appending "Let’s think step by step" induces the model to unfold a short sequence of intermediate tokens that articulate a path:</p>

 <blockquote style="margin-left: 2.5em; margin-right: 2.5em; font-size: 0.9em; color: #444; font-style: italic;"> "To solve this, first note the number is even; therefore dividing by two gives..." </blockquote>